ComplianceAsCode/content/tests/README.md

   variables (XCCDF Values), use the `variables` key instead.
 This key is intended to be used in regression testing of bugs in profiles, it isn't intended for casual use.
+- `check` is a string specifying one of the available check engine types (`oval`, `sce`, `any`).
+It specifies for which check engine the scenario should be executed.
+The special value `any` means that this scenario works with any check engine and it's the default behavior that is used if this key isn't provided.
 - `remediation` is a string specifying one of the allowed remediation types (eg.
   `bash`, `ansible`, `none`).
 The `none` value means that the tested rule has no implemented remediation.
 The `none` value can also be used in case that